shearwavesplitter/AlpEventDownloader/README.md

 1. Create the event and station .csv files with the proper columns
 2. Create a working directory
-3. Update the "main parameters" in download_events_script.py
+3. Update the "main parameters" and paths in download_events_script.py
-4. Run the script
+4. Run the script download_events_script.py

-### Re-attempt failed events

-This can be run completely seperately from the main downloading routines.
-CSVs are updated automatically if any new events are successful.
-1. Input the main parameters
-2. Source the functions
-3. Run lines 66 and 67 (commented out by default)

 ## Output
 * .sac files for each event sorted either by event name or by station